-Thyroid cancer is a rare form of cancer in the UK and is more common in women than men.
-Often survival rates for thyroid cancer are high as once detected, the thyroid gland can be removed and followed by hormone therapy.
+Thyroid cancer is a rare form of cancer in the UK and is more common in women than in men.
+Often survival rates for thyroid cancer are as high as once detected, the thyroid gland can be removed and followed by hormone therapy.
 Radioactive iodine therapy is effective at killing cancer cells in the thyroid.

 Diagnosis of thyroid disorders can be difficult, as many symptoms are similar to those of other medical conditions.
 A blood test is an ideal way to see how well your thyroid is working.